bogoware/Monads/README.md

 ## Monads: quick introduction

 Monads are a powerful tool to model operations in a functional way and it's not a coincidence that they are the cornerstone of functional programming.
-It's not our mission to explain what monads are and how they work, there are plenty of resources on the web that do that.
+It's not our mission to explain what monads are and how they works:, there are plenty of resources on the web that face the question from different persepectives.

-For the objective of this library they can be considered as a sort of _container_ that encapsulate the result of an operation and provides a set of methods that allow to chain tasks in a safe way, warranting that the operation will be executed only if it is fine, shielding from attempting to perform further processing in case of failure or missing data.
+For the objective of this introduction let's say taht they can be considered as a sort of _safe container_ that encapsulate the result of an operation and provides method methods that allow to manipulate the result in a safe way, ensuring that the operation will be executed only if it is fine.

+This contract is enough to shield code from performing any further processing in case of errors or missing data.

 The benefit of adopting a functional approach is that it allows to model operations in a way that is more readable and easier to reason about, moreover it allows to write code that is more robust and less prone to errors.

+## C# functional challenges

+C# has a good support to functional programming but there are some limitations that imply challenging design descisions.

 ## Bogoware Monads

-This library provides the `Result` and `Maybe` monads to support functional programming in C#.
+This library provides the well knows `Result` and `Maybe` monads (also known as `Either`, `Optional`, `Option` in other contexts):
-These monads provide te means to model pipelines of operations in a robust, coincise and readable way.

 > The `Result<T, E>` monad is used to model operations that can fail.

 >The `Maybe<T>` monad is used to model operations that can return a value or not.

+Moreover the library provides the `Error` abstract class that complements the `Result<T, E>` monad to provide an ergonimic approach to error management at application-wide scale.

-## `Result<T, E>` Design Goals
+## `Result<T, E>` design goals

 The `Result<T, E>` monad is used to model operations that can fail or return a value.
 The `Result<T, E>` monad is a generic type that has two type parameters, `T` and `E`, where `T` is the type of the value returned by the operation  uppon success and `E` is the type of the error returned in case of failure.